 Karnataka PGCET 2020 Admit Card

-Hall ticket is available online from July 1, 2020 on the official website.
-Candidates will have to remember that Karnataka PGCET Admit Card will neither be dispatched nor be sent via email or post or courier under any circumstances.
+The Karnataka PGCET 2020 hall ticket will be available online in the month of September/October, 2020 on the official website.
+Candidates should know that Karnataka PGCET 2020 Admit Card will neither be dispatched nor be sent via email or post or courier under any circumstances.

 Karnataka PGCET 2020 Admit Card will contain details such as Candidate’s Name, Passport size photograph, Signature of the candidate, Date of Exam, Time of Exam, Venue of the Examination Centre and Important instructions regarding the examination.

-You have to visit official website of Karnataka PGCET.
-Steps for downloading Admit Card from official website are as follows:
+You have to visit the official website of the Karnataka Examinations Authority (KEA).
+The steps for downloading the Admit Card from the official website are as follows:

-Step 1: Log in using your credentials which are application ID and Password.
+Step 1: Applicant needs to log in using the credentials, which are the PGCET 2020 application ID and Password.

-Step 2: Now click on "Get Admit Card" and you will be able to access your admit card.
+Step 2: Now click on "Get Admit Card" and you will be able to access your Karnataka PGCET 2020 admit card.

-Step 3: Download admit card and take printout in an A4 size sheet.
+Step 3: Download the Karnataka PGCET 2020 admit card and take the printout in an A4 size sheet.

-Candidate should take some valid id proof along with admit card on day of exam.
-Valid id card can be any one of the following:
+Candidate should also bring any valid Government/Private ID proof along with the Karnataka PGCET 2020 admit card on the day of the exam.
+The Valid ID card can be any one of the following:

 - Pan Card